Definitions to Consider

 - has been placed for care or adoption in violation of the law

-Dependency - A juvenile in need of assistance or placement because he or she has no parent, guardian, or custodian responsible for his or her care or supervision, or whose parent, guardian, or custodian is unable to provide appropriate care and/or supervision.
+A juvenile in need of assistance or placement because he or she has no parent, guardian or custodian responsible for his or her care or supervision, or whose parent, guardian or custodian is unable to provide appropriate care and/or supervision.

-- Name of family member, ages and school / child care facility they attend, as well as parent’s employment
+- Names and ages of family members, school / child care facility they attend and parent’s employment

-- Address of where the children can be located and directions to the home
+- Address where the children can be located and directions to the home

-- Information regarding the suspected child abuse or neglect, severity and frequency this occurs
+- Information regarding the suspected child abuse or neglect, as well as the severity and the frequency at which it occurs

-- Information regarding drug use, weapons in the home, domestic violence, and any other information that addresses the safety of the child/social worker
+- Information about drug use, weapons in the home, domestic violence and other information that addresses the safety of the child/social worker

-- Family strengths and any other agencies that may have been involved with this family
+- Family strengths and any other agencies that may have been involved with the family

 - Any other information that may assist in determining the safety of the child